smartergiving/irs-990-fetch/README.md

 # IRS Form 990PF Fetch :: Node.js Edition
-Lightweight but powerful Node.js scripts to fetch all machine-readable IRS Form 990PFs and insert into a MongoDB database.
+Lightweight but powerful Node.js scripts to fetch all machine-readable IRS Form 990-PFs and insert into a MongoDB database.

 Source: [Public IRS data set hosted by Amazon AWS](https://aws.amazon.com/public-data-sets/irs-990/)

 ## What it Does

-- [x] Fetch full index.json of all Form 990s
+- [x] Fetch each year's index of Form 990s
-- [x] Parse JSON and limit to Form 990PFs
+- [x] Parse JSON and limit to Form 990-PFs
 - [x] Fetch XML tax filings
 - [x] Parse XML and convert to JavaScript objects
 - [x] Insert into MongoDB

 #### The scripts

- 1. `awsIndex.js` - inserts the main index.json file contents into a MongoDB instance
+ 1. `awsIndex.js` - inserts the full contents of the index files into a MongoDB instance
  2. `awsIndexFoundations.js` - limits the MongoDB insertion to Form990PFs (i.e. foundations)
- 3. `awsFilingsFoundations.js` - fetches all Form 990PF filings and inserts into MongoDB
+ 3. `awsFilingsFoundations.js` - fetches all Form 990-PF filings for the specified tax year and inserts into MongoDB

-## Getting Started
+## Usage

-Coming soon
+iMac with 16GB RAM
+`ulimit -n 4096 && mongod --dbpath ./data/db/`
+`ulimit -n 4096 && node awsFilingsFoundations`

+MacBook Air with 8GB RAM (struggles)
+`ulimit -n 2048 && mongod --dbpath ./data/db/`
+`ulimit -n 2048 && node awsFilingsFoundations`

+*Note: The IRS no longer offers a single index for all filings.
+Thus, each script must be run once for each year (e.g. [toggle the year](https://github.com/smartergiving/irs-nodejs-fetch/blob/master/awsFilingsFoundations.js#L9)). *

 ## Troubleshooting